-- To promote attendance as an important aspect of the student study experience for all students on all Undergraduate, Postgraduate Taught and Postgraduate Research programmes.
+- To promote attendance and academic engagement as an important aspect of thestudent study experience for all students on all Undergraduate, Postgraduate Taught and Postgraduate Research programmes.

-- To promote attendance as an important aspect of professional behaviour during all teaching, learning and clinical encounters in preparation for demonstrating appropriate professional behaviour in clinical practice and patient care on relevant programmes.
+- To promote attendance and academic engagement as an important aspect of professional behaviour during all teaching, learning and clinical encounters inpreparation for demonstrating appropriate professional behaviour in clinical practice and patient care on relevant programmes.

-- To identify students whose attendance has been poor in order to identify the appropriate support.
+- To identify students whose academic engagement has been poor in order to identify the appropriate support.

-- Where applicable to maintain compliance with the Home Office, UK Visas and Immigration (UKVI) regulations and with St George’s responsibilities as a Tier 4 sponsor.
+- Where applicable to maintain compliance with the Home Office, UK Visas and Immigration (UKVI) regulations and with St George’s responsibilities as a Student Sponsor.

-Postgraduate research students are expected to maintain regular contact including attending scheduled meetings (at least once per month) with their supervisors throughout the period of research study until award as detailed in the Student and Supervisor Agreement and Student Handbook – MPhil and PhD.
+Postgraduate research students are expected to maintain regular contact including attending scheduled meetings (at least once per month) with their supervisors throughout the period of research study until award as detailed in the Research Degrees Student Handbook (MPhil/PhD/MD(Res)).